cloudogu/k8s-dogu-operator/docs/operations/configuring_limits_for_a_dogu_en.md

 ## Configuring Limits

-Limits are generally configured in etcd. **Note:** Setting a limit does not automatically cause a restart of the restart of the Dogus.
+Limits are generally configured in etcd. **Note:** Setting a limit does not automatically cause a restart of the Dogus.
 Limits must be applied explicitly.
 This is described in the next section.

 In general, the following entries can be set in any `config` section of a Dogus under the `pod_limit` section: